 Face financial hardship during the holidays without guilt or shame

-Financial stress is more common than we might think: 40 percent of Americans don’t have enough in savings to cover an unexpected expense of four hundred dollars.1 Susan Bradley is a financial planner who specializes in helping people through life changes.
+Financial stress, especially this year, is more common than we might think: one in four adults have had trouble paying their bills since the coronavirus outbreak started, a third have dipped into savings or retirement accounts to make ends meet, and about one-in-six have borrowed money from friends or family or gotten food from a food bank.1 Susan Bradley is a financial planner who specializes in helping people through life changes.
 As she puts it, “The holidays are a time when our culture says ‘spend.’
 It’s glaringly obvious when you don’t have money during this time of year.”
 Walking a financial tightrope is always hard, but the added pressure to spend during the holidays can make it even harder to find your balance.

 How money (or the lack of it) makes us feel and act